awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 ## Uploading packages to Amazon S3<a name="custom-packages-gs"></a>

 Before you can associate a package with your domain, you must upload it to an Amazon S3 bucket\.
-For instructions, see [Uploading S3 Objects](https://docs.aws.amazon.com/AmazonS3/latest/gsg/upload-objects.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For instructions, see [Uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service User Guide*\.

 If your package contains sensitive information, specify [server\-side encryption with S3\-managed keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) when you upload it\.
 OpenSearch Service can't access files on S3 that you protect using an AWS KMS key\.